Ava Yu: Early life

 Ava was born and raised in Hong Kong, where her junior primary studies were at the Cheung Chau Primary School, because her mother was a primary school teacher, Ava transferred to St. Clare's Primary School to continue her primary studies.
 Her secondary studies were at the Ying Wa Girls' School.

 In 2002, Ava scored 26 points at the HKCEE Examination, then she was admitted to the University of Hong Kong, majoring in biology, where she graduated in 2007 and attained ABRSM grade eight piano certificate.

 Career

-In 2009, Ava became a newcomer of Hong Kong's music industry; she previously released her singles including "HKU girls", "Private affair official handle", and "Treat you worse just want you afraid".
-In July, she launched her photo album at the Hong Kong Book Fair, which was shot in Sabah, Malaysia.
-At the end of same year, she launched her first personal album "AVA".
+In 2009, Ava entered Hong Kong’s music industry, releasing singles such as “HKU Girls,” “Private Affair Official Handle,” and “Treat You Worse Just Want You Afraid.”
+In July, she launched a photo album at the Hong Kong Book Fair, with photos taken in Sabah, Malaysia.
+Later that year, she released her first full album, AVA.

-Ava is now hosting a radio program at the network radio station with Shiu Tin Yi and Lam Chi To.
-In addition, she is sharing her beauty tips on YouTube; she posts her videos non-regularly.
+Ava currently hosts a radio program with Shiu Tin Yi and Lam Chi To at the network radio station.
+She also shares beauty tips on YouTube, though her uploads are irregular.

-At the end of 2013, the movie "Lan Kwai Fong 3" was released.
-Ava as the lead actress, and her performance in the film made her rise in popularity.
+At the end of 2013, the film Lan Kwai Fong 3 was released, with Ava in the lead role.
+Her performance in the film significantly increased her popularity.